 Mississippi has the weakest gun laws in the country and the highest gun death rate.
 Lawmakers must stop failing their communities and take action to save lives.

 Mississippi passed a dangerous permitless carry law in 2016 which allows almost anyone to carry hidden, loaded guns in public without a background check or law enforcement oversight.
-In 2017, Mississippi had the highest rate of crime gun exports in the country.
-To protect lives from gun violence, Mississippi legislators could require background checks and waiting periods before all gun sales, repeal the state’s dangerous permitless carry law, and invest in proven community violence intervention programs.
+In 2020, Mississippi had the highest rate of crime gun exports in the country.
+To protect lives from gun violence, Mississippi legislators could require background checks and waiting periods before all gun sales, repeal the state’s dangerous permitless carry law, strengthen protections for victims of domestic violence and violent hate crimes, and invest in proven community violence intervention programs.

 What Mississippi Does Well

 - Open carry regulations

 - Community violence intervention funding